vojtikDortik/yt-monk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Now you have 3 options: download it as an exe file and run it on Windows without the need to install Python or you can download the Python file and run that or you can install it as a python library and use it in your code.
+Now you have 4 options: download it as an exe file and run it on Windows without the need to install Python or you can download the Python file and run that.
+You can also install it as a python library and use it in your code.
+The final option and the most usable one is using it as a Chrome extension (but I am still working on that - it is still being developed).

 ### Getting the library